 2. Find a good doctor

-Your health is still the most important issue at stake, so find a doctor who is committed to getting your health back on track—even if it means new tests and diagnostics to correct the mistakes of your previous care team.
+Your health is still the most prominent issue at stake, so find a doctor who is committed to getting your health back on track—even if it means new tests and diagnostics to correct the mistakes of your previous care team.

 3. Create a timeline